Brick By Brick

 A discussion of sorts about the best ways to protect condos along Chicago’s lake shore from flooding, which morphed—as such discussions so often do—into an inquiry into social class and politics.

 My colleague Bob Reid put the question which has been on a million lips in Chicago these last few months.
 If it rains and my basement floods, he asked officials of the state's Department of Energy and Natural Resources appearing on WILL's "Illinois Press," I have to pay to pump it dry.
 Why shouldn't they?

 For those readers who missed "Illinois Press" that week—and nearly everybody does—I will explain.
 "They" are the owners of condominiums and other lakeside property along the Illinois shore which is threatened by historically unprecedented high water levels in Lake Michigan.
 Frightened owners have already tapped the public till for several million dollars' worth of wave protection work, some of it paid for out of Build Illinois money.
-A February storm did $7 million damage alone, mainly to lakefront parks; this time Chicago will really be looking to Springfield for a bailout.
+A February storm did $7 million damage alone, mainly to lakefront parks; this time Chicago will be looking to Springfield for a real bailout.
 Most of the money will have to come from Washington, but even matching-funds shares for projects that may cost upwards of a billion dollars will be more than Chicago can afford.